mundruid/pandas-blog/README.md

 # Pandas

 Pandas data processing Jupyter notebook for blog post.
 The datasets are taken from the [Kitsune Network Attack Dataset](https://www.kaggle.com/ymirsky/network-attack-dataset-kitsune).
-You will need to download the files: OS_Scan.pcap, SYN_Dos.pcap and export these to csvs.
+You will need to download the files: `OS_Scan.pcap, SYN_Dos.pcap` and export these to csv.
 The Mirai csv is already included, the other two files were too large to be in the repo.

 ## Install dependencies